GenericMappingTools/gmt/trunk/doc/rst/source/grdclip.rst

 grdclip
 *******

+.. only:: not man

     grdclip - Clip the range of grids

 Synopsis
 --------